JozefMist/hivapJ/README.md

 ## HIVAP automatization:

 ### Script parts
-The script to automatize HIVAP consists of several subscripts:
+The script to automate HIVAP consists of several subscripts:
  - ifus_mode_0.sh - changes HIVAP mode to IFUS=0 - mode without sub-barrier fusion
  - ifus_mode_10.sh - changes HIVAP mode to IFUS=10 - sub-barrier fusion enabled
  - move_hivapein_hivaperg.sh - automatically moves output file (hivaperg.dat) to the MyHivap/hivaperg folder
-    and changes its name (and its header - time, date and the reaction) according to the reaction, BARFAC value and IFUS mode used
+    and changes its name (and its header - time, date, and the reaction) according to the reaction, BARFAC value, and IFUS mode used
  - script_hivap.sh - main script which runs all subscripts
  - values.sh - script to change initial values
- - extract_data.py - script extract data for each evap channel and saves it into MyHivap/data_hivap in easily usable form - groups together each evap channel and adds beam energy
+ - extract_data.py - script extracts data for each evap channel and saves it into MyHivap/data_hivap in easily usable form - groups together each evap channel and adds beam energy

 ### Running the script
 To run a script which automatizes the HIVAP calculation, update values in values.sh:
- - Z and A of projectile, target and CN are needed as well as the "name" of isotope (to update the name of output file).
+ - Z and A of projectile, target, and CN are needed, as well as the "name" of the isotope (to update the name of the output file).
 (I'll add automatic Z and A deduction from the isotope name later)
- - r0 parameter is calculated automatically by r0_calc.py script.
+ - r0 parameter is calculated automatically by the r0_calc.py script.
  - v0 parameter - could be 40 (recommended in manual), 59, also seen other values, who knows what is correct
  - q2 deformation parameter (of the target nucleus) is from the Moller_1995_deformations_and_masses.pdf article (beta_2 parameter therein).
  - sigr param. depends on the deformation and describes the barrier fluctuations, while influencing CS values below/near the barrier: